 Wonderhood Toys Pet Place and Townhouse

-Launched in November by 2 moms determined “to inspire girls to design, build, and dream,” Wonderhood’s lineup of open-ended, STEAM-friendly kits (for ages 4-10) come with illustrated 2-sided plastic building panels/connectors, figurines, and an activity journal.
+Launched in November by two moms determined “to inspire girls to design, build, and dream,” Wonderhood’s lineup of open-ended, STEM-friendly kits (for ages 4-10) come with illustrated 2-sided plastic building panels/connectors, figurines, and an activity journal.
 So far there’s a Corner Shop and a Grand Hotel (which may or may not be located in Budapest) but the neighborhood is growing: this year they’ll add a Town House (for budding architects who want to focus on high-end residential, naturally) and a 35-piece Pet Place complete with animals and a hamster wheel.

-The beauty of Pixlplay, a colorful plastic case that turns your smartphone into a kid-friendly camera, is that it solves 2 problems at once.
+The beauty of Pixlplay, a colorful plastic case that turns your smartphone into a kid-friendly camera, is that it solves two problems at once.
 First, what to do with that old iPhone sitting in the desk drawer; second, how do I introduce my kids to screens without turning them into zombies?
 With Pixlplay, simply pop it in and send them out to become the next Ansel Adams.
 It’s got a working shutter button, an easy-to-hold rubber grip, and clicking focus/film advance knobs that don’t actually work but, hey, your kids don’t need to know that.
 It also comes with activity cards and scavenger hunts designed to get them off the couch and out learning about photography.

 (Pre-order for June)